VDT1805/MiniURL/README.md

 | 500 | `INTERNAL SERVER ERROR` |

 ## DB Design
 The database is very simple.
-So there will not be any schema
+So there will not be any schema.

 ### Database Schema